Scale-Invariant Curvature Fluctuations from an Extended Semiclassical Gravity: Fluctuations around a de Sitter spacetime

 where $\mathcal{B}_0$ is a function of $k_1 \tau$, $k_2 \tau$, and $k_3 \tau$ only and $k_i = \abs{\kk_i}$. \end{proposition} \begin{proof} Analogously to proposition \ref{prop:P0_k3}, we note that after a change of variables $\vec{x} = \tau\, \vec{p} $ the integrand in \eqref{eq:B0_with_A} is a function of $k_1 \tau$, $k_2 \tau$, and $k_3 \tau$ only. \end{proof}

-To finish our discussion about non-Gaussianities, we notice that, although the employed quantum field is a linear one, we obtained a three-point function for the Bardeen potential which is similar to the one obtained by Maldacena \cite{maldacena:2003} who has quantized metric perturbations outside the linear approximation.
+To finish our discussion about non-Gaussianities, we notice that, although the employed quantum field is a linear one, we obtained a three-point function for $\Psi$ which is similar to the one obtained by Maldacena \cite{maldacena:2003} who has quantized metric perturbations outside the linear approximation.